pagalvin/tsbook/chapter10_ClassesInDepth.md

 const csvOutput = getGeneratedCsv(allProducts, "Inventory Admin");
 ```

 One of the first things you'll notice is that the code defines two interfaces: `StandardProduct` and `SecuredFieldsItem`.
-Then, both classes (Fiedge and HotItem) implement both interfaces:
+Then, both classes (Fidget and HotItem) implement both interfaces:

 ```class Fidget implements StandardProduct, SecuredFieldsItem```